Review Management: The Ultimate Business Owner’s Guide

 Think of the internet as word-of-mouth, but dialed up to 11 out of 10.
 The reach of the internet is wide—it’s not just friends or family, it’s the whole world.

-9 out of 10 people read reviews before visiting or purchasing from a business.
+9 out of 10 people read online reviews before visiting or purchasing from a business.
 If you have a high rating and dozens of positive reviews, it leaves more than a great impression.
 It builds trust, and trust is what steers more customers towards your business.

-Neglecting your rating and reviews could turn away a huge chunk of your potential customer base before they even have an experience with you.
-94% of people say that they avoid businesses with negative reviews.
+Neglecting your rating and online reviews could turn away a huge chunk of your potential customer base before they even have an experience with you.
+94% of people say that they avoid local businesses with negative reviews.
 That’s a lot of lost profit.

 Managing your online reviews—and learning how to handle negative reviews—can spell the difference between success and failure.